SpiriitLabs/form-filter-bundle/Resources/doc/filtertypeextension.md

 This option replaces the `translaformer_id` option.
 This option defines the way we extract some data from the form before the filter is applied.

-Available extration methods:
+Available extraction methods:

-* default: simply get the form data.
+* default: get the form data.
 * text: used with `TextFilterType` and `NumberFilterType` types if you choose to display the combo box of available patterns/operator, it has the data from the combo box and the text field.
 * value_keys: used with `NumberRangeFilterType`, `DateTimeRangeFilterType` and `DateRangeFilterType` types to get values form each form child.